 When it comes to determining how you approach relationships–after we’ve assessed the Ascendant, which represents the way we automatically respond to others, and the Descendant, which represents how we attract others to us (as well as the type of people we’re likely to attract)–we can move on to look at the astrological chart house by house, taking quadrants into account.

-The first three houses of the chart form the first quadrant, which is renowned for its inner focus on self.
-Here we can become self-absorbed and selfish, but also self-aware and inclusive when supported by other factors in the chart.
+The first three houses of the chart form the first quadrant.
+This is renowned for its inner focus on self.
+Here we can become self-absorbed and selfish but also self-aware and inclusive when supported by other factors in the chart.

 When reading through the following, there are three things to keep in mind:

 - Start from the information your Ascendant and Descendant give you first.
 The location of the Sun and planets are important, but receive context by virtue of being placed in houses, which is only possible once you know your rising sign.

 - Take seriously the houses where any planet is located.
 Planets in houses tells you that the way you respond or approach others is qualified by the expression of the house.

 - Having no planets in a house does not mean the area of life is unimportant.
 You look to the sign on the cusp of the house and see where the planets ruling the sign are located to see how that house is influenced.

 Sun, Mars, Pluto, and Saturn in the 1st house all tend to be capable of being loners; a person with these placements is set to walk his or her own path in a way that others either can’t or don’t necessarily follow.